GibbonEdu/docs/content/administrators/getting-started/installing-gibbon/_index.md

 Looking for a quick install?
 [Download](https://www.softaculous.com/apps/educational/Gibbon) Gibbon via Softaculous.
 {{% /panel %}}

+{{% panel %}}
 Installing from scratch on an Apache server?
-Check out the [How to Install Gibbon](https://ask.gibbonedu.org/t/how-to-install-gibbon-for-noobs-like-me-on-debian-12-or-ubuntu-and-similar/8365)) thread by @dardiv on the forums.
+Check out the [How to Install Gibbon](https://ask.gibbonedu.org/t/how-to-install-gibbon-for-noobs-like-me-on-debian-12-or-ubuntu-and-similar/8365) thread by @dardiv on the forums.
+{{% /panel %}}

 ## Softaculous Installation